 That’s why last year the authorities banned emotional support animals from being in the cockpit.
 You can carry the ESA in the luggage compartment as a pet.
 Or you also have the opportunity to use the services of pet-friendly airlines.

 In order to be able to fly close to the owner, any animal must meet the requirements set by the airline.
 In addition, you must independently and in advance take care of the comfort of your pet during the flight.
+We have an ultimate guide on how to fly with your service dog where you can find all the steps from booking tickets to pet comfort during the flight.

 The Fair Housing Act (FAH) protects disabled people and their families from discrimination.
-Under this law, an individual or business must offer reasonable accommodations for the occupant to enjoy the property and use it.
+Under this law, an individual or business must offer pet reasonable accommodations for the occupant to enjoy the property and use it.

 Animals that are emotionally supported but do not meet the ADA criteria are also the objects of the FHA.
 That means that a landlord cannot forbid an emotional support animal to live with its owner.
 In the case of disabled persons having service animals or supporting animals in their homes, the appropriate accommodation could include removing pet restrictions.